AshParker19/42_minishell/docs/documentation.md

-# How frankenshell works
+## How frankenshell works
-The main task of frankenshell can be grouped into steps:
+The main task of frankenshell can be grouped into those steps:
 - [Initialization](#initialization)
 - Processing a Single Cycle
     - [Input Management](#input-management)